APRIL 24 - 29, 2018

 In addition to the headlining acts, a myriad of student-directed works were performed in multiple unconventional locations at SOU bringing the art to the audience!
 Five unique art exhibitions were displayed in the Center for the Visual Arts Galleries (feat.
 30 years of theater mask-making, Ka'ila Farrell-Smith (Klamath-Modoc visual artist), student artists, and more) as well as art installations across campus.

-The 2018 Oregon Fringe Festival will take place from Wednesday, April 25 – Saturday, April 28, 2018 at/in/around the Southern Oregon University campus.
+The 2018 Oregon Fringe Festival will take place from Tuesday, April 24 – Saturday, April 29 at/around the Southern Oregon University campus.

 The Oregon Fringe Festival seeks to engage and connect students and the community with the contemporary arts.